An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Lincoln National Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how LNC stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Life/Health Insurance industry.
+We show how LNC stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Direct Life Insurance Carriers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Lincoln Financial Group provides advice and solutions that help people take charge of their financial lives with confidence and optimism.
 Today, more than 17 million customers trust our retirement, insurance and wealth protection expertise to help address their lifestyle, savings and income goals, and guard against long-term care expenses.
 Headquartered in Radnor, Pennsylvania, Lincoln Financial Group is the marketing name for Lincoln National Corporation and its affiliates.
 The company had $281 billion in end-of-period account values as of September 30, 2020.
 Lincoln Financial Group is a committed corporate citizen included on major sustainability indices including the Dow Jones Sustainability Index North America and FTSE4Good.
 Dedicated to diversity and inclusion, we earned perfect 100 percent scores on the Corporate Equality Index and the Disability Equality Index, and rank among Forbes' World's Best Employers, Best Large Employers, Best Employers for Diversity, and Best Employers for Women, and Newsweek's Most Responsible Companies.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.